-COMMENT 3: Giant Kangaroo Rat (GKR) and Short-Nosed Kangaroo Rat (SNKR)
+COMMENT 3: Giant Kangaroo Rat (GKR) Tipton Kangaroo Rat (TKR) and Short-Nosed Kangaroo Rat (SNKR)

-Issue: GKR, and SNKR have been documented to occur near the Project site (CDFW 2021).
+Issue: GKR, TKR, and SNKR have been documented to occur near the Project site (CDFW 2022), and the Project Area supports some of the best GKR habitat present on the EHOF.
 These species inhabit sandy-loam soils located in grassland habitat with scattered shrubs.
 Suitable habitat includes areas of grassland, upland scrub, and alkali sink habitats that contain requisite habitat elements, such as small mammal burrows.
 The land use described in the NOP indicates that suitable habitat is present on the Project site therefore, there is potential for these species to occupy or colonize the Project.

-Specific impact: Without appropriate avoidance and minimization measures for GKR and SNKR, potential significant impacts from Project activities include loss of habitat, burrow collapse, inadvertent entrapment of individuals, reduced reproductive success such as reduced health or vigor of young, and direct mortality of individuals.
+Specific impact: Without appropriate avoidance and minimization measures for GKR, TKR, and SNKR, potential significant impacts from Project activities include loss of habitat, burrow collapse, inadvertent entrapment of individuals, reduced reproductive success such as reduced health or vigor of young, and direct mortality of individuals.

-Evidence impact is potentially significant: Habitat loss resulting from agricultural, urban, and industrial development is the primary threat to GKR and SNKR.
+Evidence impact is potentially significant: Habitat loss resulting from agricultural, urban, and industrial development is the primary threat to GKR, TKR, and SNKR.
 Further, habitat fragmentation may accelerate the decline of these species.
-The Project and surrounding area contain undeveloped land; therefore, if the Project area is occupied by GKR or SNKR subsequent ground disturbing activities and conversion of suitable habitat associated with the Project may have the potential to significantly impact local populations of these species.
+The Project and surrounding area contain undeveloped land; therefore, if the Project area is occupied by GKR, TKR, and/or SNKR subsequent ground disturbing activities and conversion of suitable habitat associated with the Project may have the potential to significantly impact local populations of these species.

-Recommended Mitigation Measure 7: GKR and SNKR Trapping Surveys
+Recommended Mitigation Measure 7: GKR, TKR, and SNKR Trapping Surveys

-CDFW recommends that a trapping plan for determining presence of GKR and SNKR be submitted to and approved by CDFW prior to subsequent trapping efforts.
-CDFW recommends these surveys be conducted by a qualified biologist who holds a CDFW Memorandum of Understanding for GKR and SNKR, and any appropriate USFWS permit(s).
-CDFW further recommends that these surveys be conducted between April 1 and October 31, when kangaroo rats are most active and well in advance of ground- and/or vegetation-disturbing activities in order to determine if impacts to GKR and SNKR could occur.
+CDFW recommends that a trapping plan for determining presence of GKR, TKR, and SNKR be submitted to and approved by CDFW prior to subsequent trapping efforts.
+CDFW recommends these surveys be conducted by a qualified biologist who holds a CDFW Memorandum of Understanding for GKR, TKR, and SNKR, and any appropriate USFWS permit(s).
+CDFW further recommends that these surveys be conducted between April 1 and October 31, when kangaroo rats are most active and well in advance of ground- and/or vegetation-disturbing activities in order to determine if impacts to GKR, TKR, and/or SNKR could occur.
 Once completed, all survey results should be sent to CDFW.

-Recommended Mitigation Measure 8: GKR and SNKR Avoidance
+Recommended Mitigation Measure 8: GKR, TKR, and SNKR Avoidance

-In addition to trapping surveys, CDFW advises maintenance of a 50-foot minimum no-disturbance buffer around all small mammal burrow entrances where feasible.
-In addition, CDFW advises that Fish and Game Code section 86 defines take as hunt, pursue, catch, capture, or kill, or attempt to hunt, pursue, catch, capture, or kill.
-Although these recommended buffer distances may be sufficient to avoid direct mortality or burrow destruction, encircling a burrow with development activities would inhibit the ability of GKR and SNKR to freely disperse to and from burrows and has the potential to be considered "capture" and/or ultimately result in take in the form of mortality.
+If potential habitat is present and trapping is not feasible, CDFW advises maintenance of a 50-foot minimum no-disturbance buffer around all small mammal burrow entrances.
+In addition, CDFW advises that Fish and Game Code Section 86 defines take as hunt, pursue, catch, capture, or kill, or attempt to hunt, pursue, catch, capture, or kill.
+Although these recommended buffer distances may be sufficient to avoid direct mortality or burrow destruction, encircling a burrow with development activities may inhibit the ability of GKR, TKR, and SNKR to freely disperse to and from burrows and has the potential to be considered "capture" and/or ultimately result in take in the form of mortality.
 Therefore, CDFW recommends that in addition to the buffer distances, that no burrow is surrounded more than 180 degrees by development activities.